 - Be working on a computer.
 This work is not done from your phone and doesn’t use the Reach native app at all.
 In this example, we’ll be using a Mac, but Windows should work fine as well.

 - Install a REST API Client application.
 This is a piece of software you’ll download and install on your computer that is designed to make it easy for you to communicate with APIs like Reach’s.
-In this example, we’ll be using an excellent API client for Mac called Paw so if you’d like to be able to follow these steps exactly and take advantage of the sample files we’ll provide, we suggest buying and downloading Paw.
-They do also offer a free trial.
-If you don’t want to use Paw, another common choice is Postman which has similar features and does offer a free version.
+In this example, we’ll be using an excellent API client for Mac called Paw so if you’d like to be able to follow these steps exactly and take advantage of the sample files we’ll provide, we suggest downloading Paw.
+If you don’t want to use Paw, another common choice is Postman which has similar features and also offers a free version.

 Once you have all these pieces of the puzzle, you’re ready to begin: